lucasgagnon/KoornwinderPolynomials/README.txt

 sage: load('Koornwinder.sage')

-In addition to documentation, the tutorial PaperCompanion.ipynb walks through the code as it relates to the constructions in "A box-by-box formula for Koornwinder polynomials."
+In addition to documentation, the tutorial PaperCompanion.ipynb walks through the code as it relates to the constructions in the paper.